forwardemail/forwardemail.net/app/views/privacy/index.md

 ### Authentication Attempts

 * Failed authentication attempts are tracked per IP address in Redis.
+* We also store limited account-level authentication metadata, including failed login attempt counters and the timestamp of the last login attempt.
-* This data expires automatically (typically within 24 hours).
+* Redis-based authentication attempt data expires automatically (typically within 24 hours).
 * Used to prevent brute-force attacks on user accounts.